TIBCOSoftware/js-workshops/Readme.md

 Getting started
 ---------------

- > Follow these steps to load the application demo locally on your system
+ > Follow these steps to load this demo locally onto your system

- - Install Jaspersoft locally onto your system.
+ - First install Jaspersoft v7.
+If needed, you can install the [60 day trial here.]

  - Download this github repo onto your local web server.
 Use any tool that you like (for example: [MAMP]) to host.